Choosing a Health Care Plan: Coverage, Cost, Compare

 - Out-of-network providers are doctors or other health professionals who are not part of your plan.
 Check to see if you have to pay more for an out-of-network provider.

 Once you understand health plan coverage and costs, you can begin to make comparisons and choose the plan that gives you the best value for the coverage you need.
 The health care law makes it easier to understand health plan coverage and costs and to compare plans.
 All plans must now use a standard Summary of Benefits and Coverage (SBC) form.
-It’s similar to the Nutrition Facts label you see on packaged foods.

 You can compare plans “apples to apples” because the information for each plan will be laid out in the same way, using language that you can understand.
 You’ll see it when you shop for coverage on your own or get coverage at your job (but not when you select a Medicare plan).
 If you do have health coverage and haven’t seen the SBC, ask your human resources department for a copy.